 While Medigap policies can plug many of the holes in Medicare, none of them plugs the biggest hole—coverage for custodial care at a nursing home.
 For that, folks will need to pay out of pocket, buy long-term-care insurance or fall back on Medicaid, and sometimes a combination of all three.

-Previous: Medicare’s Prescription Drug Benefit
+Previous: Medicare’s Drug Benefit